 - If this does not fix the problem, you can check the coolant level and add more if necessary.

 - Finally, you can contact a refrigerator repair technician for help.

 We would advise against replacing a compressor motor unless you are a qualified repair person.
 Incorrectly wiring the compressor motor can be extremely dangerous and can cause serious damage to your fridge.
 If you are not confident in your ability to correctly replace the compressor motor, we recommend that you contact a refrigerator repair technician for assistance.

 Low Refrigerant Levels

-Another common reason a fridge compressor may not be working is because the refrigerant levels are low.
+Another common reason a fridge compressor may not be working is that the refrigerant levels are low.
 If the fridge is not properly cooled, the food inside can spoil quickly.
 A fridge with low refrigerant levels will also have to work harder to maintain the proper temperature, which can lead to wear and tear on the compressor.